Zags win double OT thriller over Saint Mary’s 78-77

+“Never made a game-winner before,” Rice said.
+“Glad we won, and I’m still kind of numb.
+I think our coach put us in a really good position to finish the game strong.”

-The win came at a cost as the Zags lost two players to leg injuries.
-Laura Stockton went down early in the third quarter and Jill Townsend in the second overtime.
-Stockton was hurt underneath the basket and the Gonzaga training staff came out to comfort her and help her off the court to the locker room a few minutes later.
+The win came at a cost as the Zags lost Laura Stockton and Jill Townsend to leg injuries.
+Stockton went down early in the third quarter and Townsend in the second overtime.
+Stockton hurt her knee underneath the basket and the Gonzaga training staff came out to comfort her and help her off the court to the locker room a few minutes later.
 She was putting no weight on the injured leg.
 Her father, Hall of Famer John Stockton and his wife Nada, went to the back minutes later to be with their daughter.
 The senior guard came back out with 4:27 left in the fourth quarter to support her team on crutches with a huge black brace on her left leg.

 Townsend’s left leg buckled as she tried to help on defense early in the second overtime.
 She was down on the court for a few minutes before they carried her off the court to the locker room with an air cast on the injury.